writer/writer-framework/docs/docs/getting-started.md

 - `main.py`.
 The entry point for the app.
 You can import anything you need from here.
 - `ui.json`.
 Contains the UI component declarations.
 Maintained by Builder, the framework's visual editor.
 - `static/`.
 This folder contains frontend-facing static files which you might want to distribute with your app.
-For example, images.
+For example, images and stylesheets.

 ## Start the editor